-We want to thank the 27th Annual MWSUG 2016 Tools of the Trade Section Co-Chairs, David Corliss, Sherry Zhou (former), and Deanna Schreiber-Gregory (current) for graciously accepting our abstract and paper.
-In addition, we want to express our appreciation to the Conference Co-Chairs, Richann Watson (Academic Chair) and Adrian Katschke (Operations Chair), the Executive Committee and Conference Leaders, and SAS Institute for their diligent efforts in organizing this illuminating and energizing conference.
+We want to thank the 28th Annual MWSUG 2017 Hands-On-Workshop Co-Chairs, Dave Foster and Chuck Kincaid, for accepting our abstract and paper, and we want to express our appreciation to the Conference Co-Chairs, Misty Johnson (Academic Chair) and John Xu (Operations Chair), the Executive Committee and Conference Leaders, and SAS Institute for their diligent efforts in organizing this illuminating conference.
+You inspire us to share what we are learning and we hope to be a light of encouragement to you as well ~ All for SAS & SAS for All!